makersacademy/chitter-challenge/README.md

 ```

 You can check your installation by running `psql`
-Set up a database with your username if it doesn't already exist. (see [here](https://github.com/ryandav/course/blob/master/bookmark_manager/walkthroughs/03_mac.md) for more instructions)
+Set up a database with your username if it doesn't already exist. (see [here](https://github.com/ryandav/course/blob/master/bookmark_manager/walkthroughs/03_mac.md) for more instructions) if you need them.

+In your terminal enter:

 ```
 $ git clone https://github.com/ryandav/chitter_challenge